Fowler Class 4P 2-6-4 Tank Locomotive

 No. Built: 125

-Wheel arrangement: 2-6-4TThis was a medium-sized tank locomotive intended as a general purpose locomotive, mainly for short passenger workings.
-The 2-6-4 wheel arrangement did generate some initial concerns, as a Southern Railway locomotive of a similar wheel arrangement had been involved in a serious accident in 1927, which was mainly attributed (but not the sole cause) of the accident.
-However, the LMS design proved reasonably trouble-free, and Fowler's design would be the first of several variants, eventually culminating in the BR Standard 4 2-6-4T design.
+Wheel arrangement: 2-6-4TThis was a medium-sized, 2-cylinder tank locomotive intended as a general purpose locomotive, mainly for short passenger workings.
+The 2-6-4 wheel arrangement did generate some initial concerns, as a Southern Railway locomotive of a similar wheel arrangement had been involved in a serious accident in 1927, which was mainly attributed to the locomotive design (but not the sole cause) of the accident.
+However, the LMS design proved reasonably trouble-free, and Fowler's design would be the first of several variants produced by the LMS, which eventually culminated in the BR Standard 4 2-6-4T design.
 The locomotives were capable of reaching 80mph on some workings.

 Several batches of the locomotives were produced, with William Stanier making some adjustments to the final few locomotives built, prior to his own version entering production.